adil275/NeuroAssist-An-Open-Source-Tool-for-Automatic-Event-Detection-in-Scalp-EEG/README.md

 1. Clone the entire repository
 1. Download the dataset using the following link:
 1. Place the downloaded dataset along with all the feature files and relevant model files inside the directory of the experiment you want to execute.
-The code expects these files to be present in the experiment's root folder**
+The code expects these files to be present in the experiment's root folder
 1. **Ensure your execution environment has the following Python dependencies installed and working:**
 - **Python 3.9 or above**
 - **Python MNE library**
 - **Keras and Tensorflow**
 - **Scikit-learn**

-**Please ensure a GPU enabled machine for faster inference and training times.**

 1. **Open the terminal inside the directory of the experiment**
 1. **Execute the following commands in order:**